ARSFI/HFSimulator/readme.md

 Rick Muething KN6KB, Tom Lafleur KA6IQA, Tom Whiteside N5TW

-Intro: This QST Article introduces a practical high-performance stand-alone and OS independent Ionospheric Channel Simulator.
+This QST Article introduces a practical high-performance stand-alone and OS independent Ionospheric Channel Simulator.
 More details of the project and simulator are available in QEX and full open source documentation is available here.